Miguel Rojas Preview, Player Props: Dodgers vs. Marlins

 - The pitching staff for the Marlins has a collective 9.4 K/9, the second-best in MLB.

-- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.18).
+- The Marlins have a 4.17 team ERA that ranks 15th among all MLB pitching staffs.

-- Marlins pitchers combine to rank 12th in baseball in home runs given up (161 total, 1.2 per game).
+- Marlins pitchers combine to rank 12th in baseball in home runs surrendered (162 total, 1.2 per game).

+- Chargois (2-0) makes the start for the Marlins, his second of the season.

+- In his most recent appearance -- in relief on Saturday -- the right-hander threw one inning against the Washington Nationals, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.